cristianrcv/personal-website/content/en/home/06_hobbies.md

   certificate_url = ""
   date_start = "2004-10-19"
   date_end = ""
-  description = "At the moment, I mainly play League of Legends but I also like playing Fornite, Counter Strike: GO, Dota, and Enemy Territory."
+  description = "I spend part of my free-time to play many online games and, from time to time, I also stream."

 +++